 The Grampians Peaks trail is best completed in a north-to-south direction.
 This allows you to experience the most dramatic views on your hike as they reveal in the landscape.
-It also allows the best availability to book your preferred dates at hike-in campgrounds along he trail as multi-day hikers are travelling in the one direction.
+However, it can also be booked in south-to-north direction by using the GPT interactive map.

 The Grampians Peaks Trail is free for anyone to walk on it, no charge.
-The 11 hike-in campgrounds included in these 3-day hike itineraries have a charge, as do all bookable campsites in parks.
+The 11 hike-in campgrounds have a fee, as do all bookable campgrounds in parks.
 These hike-in campgrounds are in very remote locations, you're not near a busy road or carpark, so you feel the reward of being deep inside the national park.
 They have been built with a good level of amenity that is well designed, sympathetic to the landscape and sustainable.
 As such, they are priced higher for the value they provide.
-The price for a standard tent pad for a 3-day/2-night hike is $95.40 ($47.70 p/person for two people sharing).
-That's roughly $47 per night ($24 p/person if sharing) in camping fees for these unique, well-equipped hike-in campgrounds.
+The price for a tent pad for a 3-day/2-night hike is $100.80 ($50.40 p/person for two people sharing).
+That's roughly $50 per night ($25 p/person if sharing) in camping fees for these unique, well-equipped hike-in campgrounds.
 These fees contribute towards the operation and maintenance of this unique hiking experience and helps to protect the enviornmental values of this heritage-listed national park.

 Plan and prepare